call-learning/moodle-local_competvet/README.cas.md

 - **DNS Issues**: If the custom domains aren’t resolving, double-check `/etc/hosts` and ensure `dnsmasq` is running.
 - **Port Forwarding**: If using non-standard ports, consider setting up port forwarding between the emulator and host with `adb reverse`.
 - **SSL Certificates**: If using HTTPS with a self-signed certificate, install it on the emulator to avoid SSL errors.

+## Additional steps

+Create a SSL certificate for the server (if not already done) and add it to the Android emulator.